Animal and Avian Sciences

 - Pathobiology & Infectious Diseases

 Our location in the Washington DC metropolitan area offers a wealth of other opportunities for internships and collaborations for undergraduate and graduate students with government agencies such as the USDA, EPA, FDA, and National Zoo.
 Our University of Maryland Extension efforts provide educational materials and non-degree training for the families and companies working in animal agriculture throughout the State of Maryland.
-Additional information on all of our efforts and programs can be found through the links on this web page.
-If you don’t find what you’re looking for or you’d like further information, then I invite you to contact us.
+Additional information on all of our efforts and programs can be found through the links on the ANSC website.

 Chair: C. Stahl

-Associate Professors: A. Burk, J. Song, W. Stricklin, L. Taneyhill, L. Woods, Z. Xiao
+Associate Professors: D. Biswas, A. Burk, B. Kim, L. Taneyhill, B. Telugu, Z. Xiao

 Lecturers: R. Apter, S. Balcom, A. Black, C. Driscoll, C. Hakenkamp, M. McLean, M. VanKlompenberg

 Affiliate Professor: S. Schoenian

 The Animal Science Department has mandatory advising, which means that a student must fulfill their advising requirement every semester prior to being allowed to register.
 Students in ANSC currently progress through advising in a system determined to help them explore their goals and get the most accurate information possible in their early advising.
-We want to help students transition from a typical high school model of advising being about school counselors helping them choose courses to students learning to make their own, independent education, career, and life choices under the mentorship of faculty.
+We want to help students transition from a typical high school model of advising being about school counselors helping them choose courses to students learning to make their own independent choices regarding education, career, and life, under the mentorship of faculty.
 We refer to this as a program of “structured independence.”
-Please visit our ANSC website for more information on Advising in ANSC (http://ansc.umd.edu/undergraduate/advising), including a detailed Advising Guide FAQ.
+Please visit our ANSC website for more information on Advising in ANSC, including a detailed Advising Guide FAQ.